List of My Hero Academia characters: Class 1-A students

 Izuku's high-tempered childhood friend turned archrival and classmate in Class 1-A, who is from a place near Shizuoka Prefecture.
 His Quirk is Explosion (爆破/破裂/爆発, Bakuha/Haretsu/Bakuhatsu) which enables him to secrete sweat with nitroglycerin-like properties from his hands and ignite it on command to produce powerful explosions.
 The Ultra Analysis guidebook states that Bakugo describes his own personality as an "abusive egotist".
 He is a crude, arrogant, short-tempered, and aggressive person, especially at the beginning of the series.
 Because of his Quirk and talents, Katsuki is very confident and brave, to the point he will go against anyone who challenges him.
 He never backs down from a fight and will go all out when facing powerful opponents.
 As a result of, in childhood, having been excessively praised by his peers for his strong Quirk and natural-born talent, Bakugo became very egotistical and disrespectful, especially towards Izuku.
 Both characters share an emotionally laden history with each other, with Katsuki being unable to overcome his issues with Izuku.
 However, this has not stopped them from working together, especially during the Final Exams Arc.
 Katsuki prefers to reflect in silence and solitude, becoming a bit more brooding during those periods.
 His unchecked pride and aggressiveness frequently cost him victories, as shown during the Battle Trial and the Provisional Hero License Exam, and this worsens when Izuku is involved.
 Despite having bullied Izuku since they were kids, over the course of the series Katsuki comes to care for Izuku's well-being, especially after learning the truth about One For All.
 After Izuku leaves U.A. to keep his friends and family safe from All For One, Bakugo finally mends his relationship with him by apologizing to him for his behavior over the years and calling him by his real name.
+In the Final War arc, Bakugo was assigned to fight in "Coffin in The Sky" by All Might.
+During his time there he uses his well-developed move ,Cluster, on Shigaraki.

+Unfortunately he is fatally injured as Shigaraki pierces Bakugo's heart, killing him.
+Later on, Best Jeanist and Edgeshot, who sacrifices his life to reviveBakugo.
+Fortunately, their attempts were able to revive him, allowing him to continue fighting Shigaraki with Izuku.